How to tell if your student is ready for their flight test.

 The Class 2 Upgrade flight test:

 The class 2 upgrade is unlike any flight test you will have taken so far.
 On this flight test, you will start by demonstrating your knowledge of CFI responsibilities and supervisory duties, detailing your plan for supervising a staff of instructors, and discussing how you would maintain operational control at an FTU.
+You need to be fully conversant in CAR Standards 425 and 426, as well as the FIG and all pertinent Flight Test Guides

 From there, the flight test becomes a problem solving exercise.
 Different examiners may handle this flight test differently, but expect it to look something like this: After your CFI and supervisory knowledge have been assessed, you will be given a scenario, for example: